hypherionmc/fdd-docs/readme.md

     // Disable the built in Fractureizer scanner setDisableMalwareScanner(true)

+    // Add supported java versions.
+Currently only used by CurseForge setJavaVersions("Java 8", "Java 11")

     // Safety check to check if the artifact contains a valid mod metadata entry,
     // which could possibly mean that the jar is empty setDisableEmptyJarCheck(true)

     // Additional files to upload.
 Same as artifact, this can be a task, file or string addAdditionalFile(jar, secondJar)

+    // Additional files to upload with a custom display name and changelog.
+    // Currently only supported on Curseforge
+    addAdditionalFile {
+        // File, Task or String
+        artifact jar
+        displayName "Some Name"
+        changelog "Hello Changelog"
+    }
 }
 ```